 Why do contractors get turned down for mortgages?

-“We have frequent examples of contractors who come to us because their low salary and modest dividend showed half the earnings they needed.
-High street lenders like Barclays or HSBC won’t understand, for example, the £85,000 of retained profit in the contractor’s business and that this signifies that a contractor can more than afford their mortgage.”
+Frequently contractors have a low salary and modest dividend which shows half the earnings they need.
+High street lenders like Barclays or HSBC won’t understand, for example, the £85,000 of retained profit in the contractor’s business and that this signifies that a contractor can more than afford their mortgage.

 Don't want to get turned down?
 Read our top 10 tips for contractors to secure a mortgage.